Who was Ann Walker?

 the children of George MacKay and Elizabeth Sutherland

 Ann Walker and Anne Lister’s story is being brought to life in the BBC/HBO television drama ’Gentleman Jack; with Ann Walker played by Sophie Rundle and Anne Lister played by Suranne Jones.
-Season One aired in 2019 and Season two is due to start filming in 2020.
+Season One aired in 2019 and Season two is currently filming and due to air either late 2021 or early 2022.

 Lightcliffe & District Local History Society